nixworks/public/news/2016/02/28/README.md

 ##### War in Afghanistan (2015-present)
 ### [Two police officers are killed after a bomb explodes in Helmand Province. ](/news/2016/02/28/two-police-officers-are-killed-after-a-bomb-explodes-in-helmand-province.md)
-_Context: Helmand Province, War in Afghanistan (2015-present), Afghan police_
+_Context: War in Afghanistan (2015-present), Afghan police, Helmand Province_

 ##### Iraqi Civil War (2014-present)
 ### [Two suicide bombers kill 70 people and injure more than 100 others at a crowded market in Sadr City, Iraq.
 ISIL claims responsibility for the attack. ](/news/2016/02/28/two-suicide-bombers-kill-70-people-and-injure-more-than-100-others-at-a-crowded-market-in-sadr-city-iraq-isil-claims-responsibility-for-th.md)